CLLB Dispute Resolution Services

 Jason represents individuals, family businesses, major corporations and financial institutions in real estate and business transactions and litigation.
 He has represented business owners, investors, lenders, developers, contractors, landlords, tenants, homeowners, and others through-out Indiana and Kentucky.
 Due to his litigation background, he utilizes his broad range of experience to assist others in resolving these and other matters as a civil mediator.

-Dana actively handles all areas of the law concerning the family, including divorce, adoptions, custody, unmarried parents who split, paternity issues, guardianships and same-sex marriage.
+Dana actively handles all areas of family law, including divorce, adoptions, custody, unmarried parents who split, paternity issues, guardianships and same-sex marriage.
 When disputes arise within a family, some issues can’t be resolved with a handshake or verbal agreement.
 Dana focuses her mediation practice on resolving conflicts between couples and families related to all aspects of family law, both before or after litigation has been filed.

 Gary concentrates his practice in estate planning, estate and trust administration and litigation, guardianships, elder law and special needs planning.
 He helps families find solutions to their needs in a way that preserves not just their long-term financial health, but also the long-term health of their family relationships.
 Gary focuses his mediation practice on resolving conflicts between families related to estate planning, succession planning and probate matters.

 Mediation Attorneys in Indiana & Kentucky

 Mediation is when two opposing parties sit down at a table and politely work out a solution that both can agree to.
 Typically only civil cases can be mediated (with a few exceptions).
 Civil cases that often are mediated include business disputes, landlord-tenant disputes, injury cases, small claims disputes, divorces, child custody disputes and contract disputes.
 Hiring a lawyer as a consultant to offer advice and guidance during the mediation is substantially cheaper than hiring a lawyer to litigate your case.